Lonesome Day Blues: Composition and recording

 The song commits to the structure of traditional 12-bar blues, a three-chord format in which the first line of each verse is repeated and then answered.
 Dylan scholar Tony Attwood claims that the song's "point" is introduced in the first verse ("Well, today has been a sad ol’ lonesome day / Yeah, today has been a sad ol’ lonesome day / I'm just sittin’ here thinking / With my mind a million miles away"): "That tells us where Bob is and what he is doing.
 He’s letting his mind wander, here, there and everywhere else.
 His thoughts drift and vary about all the things that have happened to him.
 He’s left his lover, his family has either died or left, his friend has come and gone, and he tries a bit of homespun philosophy".

 According to engineer Chris Shaw, "Lonesome Day Blues" was the first song Dylan recorded for Love and Theft and "really set the mood for that whole record".
-The song is performed in the key of A-flat major.